deagaric/AHEAD_project/README.md

 # intro
-scripts for AHEAD project and dissertation.
+Example scripts from AHEAD project and dissertation.
+Variations of these scripts were used for different models.